rojinakashefi/GAN-Specialization/README.md

 2. Paried image to image translation using Pix2Pix which transfer style of one image to another image.

 3. PatchGAN and U-Net architecture and pixel distance loss term.

+4. CycleGAN and Cycle consistency

+5. Least square and identity loss (input and output are same) which helps to preserve the color.